 Strengthens your peer review defense.
 When reviewers question your methodology, pointing to a prospectively registered protocol is one of the strongest responses available.
 The protocol was locked in before you had results, that is difficult to argue with.

-For guidance on structuring the research question that anchors your registration, see our PICO framework guide.
+For guidance on structuring the research question that anchors your registration, see our our guide to pico framework guide.

 When to Register on PROSPERO